royalteegee/kode-kloud-engineering-tasks/system_administrator/07-Linux-Run-Levels/README.md

     ![default-run-level](img/a5.jpg)

-3. change the multi-user.target to graphical.target
+3. use sudo as administrator priviledge to change the multi-user.target to graphical.target

     ![change-default](img/a3.jpg)

     ![change-default](img/a6.jpg)

-4. ssh, get default, and change default for app server3
+4. ssh, get default, and use sudo as administrator priviledge to change default for app server3

     ![change-default](img/a7.jpg)